5 Questions to Ask a Financial Advisor

 3. How do you charge for your services?

 As with the fiduciary discussion above, advisors who accept commissions shouldn't automatically be marked with a skull and crossbones.
 But receiving commissions for products can introduce conflicts of interest, incentivizing advisors to recommend products that aren't necessarily in clients' best interests.
 The fee-only model is cleaner.
-And while the commission model is often touted as a way for investors with smaller portfolios to gain investment advice, that's a straw-man argument, as I discussed in this video.
+And while the commission model is often touted as a way for investors with smaller portfolios to gain investment advice, that's a straw-man argument, in my opinion.

 If you've decided to go with a fee-only advisor, you still need to ask about the specific business model, as well as a dollar estimate of what you'll pay for the advisor's services in a given year.
 (Ask for an estimate that includes underlying investment fees, too.)
 Here's an overview of the key ways in which advisors charge for their services.